Parallels/prl-devops-service/docs/docs/devops/restapi/authentication.md

 You can also use the HMAC algorithm to sign the tokens, but we recommend using RS256 as it is more secure.

+## Using a user-assigned API key

+Send the encoded API key in `X-Api-Key` (`base64(key:secret)`).
+When a key has a `user_id`, requests load that user's current roles and direct and inherited claims.
+Catalog-manager ownership checks use the assigned user's ID.
+A key whose assigned user has been deleted is rejected.

+External user-assigned keys cannot override their permissions with `X-Claims`, `X-Roles`, or `X-Super-User` headers.
+Explicitly internal keys and legacy keys without a user retain service authentication behavior; internal keys assigned to a user also undergo that user's route permission checks.

 ## How do I get a token?

 To get a token, you need to send a POST request to the `/auth/token` endpoint with the following parameters: